Eedrisserh/Project_Based_Learning/my_moving_box_realtime/README.md

-# Welcome to My Moving Box Realtime
+# --------------> My Moving Box Realtime <--------------
 ***

 ## Task
 The task is to write a script by which the div box moves down diagonally to the bottom corner.
 ## Description
-We used the setInterval to create a recursive process for moving the box.
+I used the setInterval to create a recursive process for moving the box.
 ## Installation
 None
 ## Usage